FePhyFoFum/quartetsampling/doc/prog_desc.rst

 ``-L/--lnlike-thresh``
 ^^^^^^^^^^^^^^^^^^^^^^

 **Description:** The lnlike threshhold that is the minimum value by which the log-likelihood value of the best-likelihood tree must be higher than the second-best-likelihood tree for the replicate to register as the best-likelihood topology rather than 'uncertain'.
-If set to zero, this turns off likelihood evaluation mode and invokes tree inference mode where a tree is simply inferred from the alignment without considering likelihood (QU values are N/A in this case).
+If set to zero, this turns off likelihood evaluation mode and invokes tree inference mode where a tree is simply inferred from the alignment without considering likelihood (QI values are N/A in this case).

 **Type:** float; **Default:** 2.0